 The business plan is a proposal that is used to persuade management or an investment board to provide financial support for the project.

-It is developed when the opportunity has been validated and the entrepreneurs have considered all of the choices at their disposal.
+It is developed when the opportunity has been validated and the entrepreneurs have considered all of their options.

 Project Charter

-On the other side, a Project Charter is formal paperwork that outlines the manner in which a project will be handled.
+On the other hand, a Project Charter is formal paperwork that outlines how a project will be handled.
 It includes a list of preliminary assumptions, risks, issues, scope, and a high-level timeframe.

-To create a Project Charter, you must first determine whether or not the project is feasible in light of the constraints that are presented, and then you must design the project at a high level.
+To create a Project Charter, you must first determine whether or not the project is feasible in light of the presented constraints, and then you must design the project at a high level.

 Who Gives Their Seal of Approval to the Project Charter?

-One may erroneously think that a Project Manager can sign the Project Charter if you believe that they can do so.
+One may erroneously think a Project Manager can sign the Project Charter if you believe they can.
 The document is not signed by the Project Manager; rather, it is signed by the project sponsor.

 Instead of writing it themselves, the sponsor only needs to sign it.
-The Project Manager is the one who puts together the paper.
-The authorization to move forward might be conveyed by the use of a formal signature by the sponsor, a formal chartering ceremony, or even just a simple reply e-mail that states "I accept."
+The Project Manager puts together the paper.
+The authorization to move forward might be conveyed by using a formal signature by the sponsor, a formal chartering ceremony, or even just a simple reply e-mail that states "I accept."

 Join the Discussion